nojronatron/bitmap-transformer/README.md

 ### Feature Requirements

-- [ ] Develop small, nested methods that perform specific activities (modularization).
+- [ ] Develop small, nested methods that perform specific activities (modularization)
+- [ ] Main should call helper methods to perform the work
 - [ ] Document all methods
 - [ ] Contain a Bitmap Class that is instantiated when a BMP file is read
 - [ ] Three arguments are required to execute the Transform function